 Special recognition goes to Nancy Larson and Cindy King, who lead the Bellevue School District’s waste prevention and recycling efforts.

-Lake Washington School District (LWSD) continues to implement and expand its recycling and waste reduction programs, returning for its seventh time as a Best Workplace for Waste Prevention and Recycling.
+Lake Washington School District (LWSD) continues to implement and expand its recycling and waste reduction programs, returning for its eighth time as a Best Workplace for Waste Prevention and Recycling.
 Nearly 75 percent of schools in the district collect organic food waste for composting, durable trays and flatware, and all schools have plastic foam recycling.
-LWSD is a participant in the King County Green Schools program, and two schools reached new levels in spring of 2015.
-Carl Sandburg Elementary was recognized for achieving Level Four Green School, and Peter Kirk Elementary joined the program and was recognized as a Level One Green School.
+LWSD is a participant in the King County Green Schools program, focusing on engaging students in waste reduction and prevention.
 The district is committed to proactively right-sizing service, including smaller garbage containers and less frequent pickups.
-The district also pauses waste removal services during school breaks, which saves over $26,000 annually.

-Lea Hill Elementary School is a first time addition to the Best Workplaces for Waste Prevention and Recycling list.
-With the help of the King County Green Schools program, students have learned to recycle paper, save water while washing their hands, compost food scraps and use compost to grow and harvest vegetables and fruits.
+Lea Hill Elementary School is a second-time addition to the Best Workplaces for Waste Prevention and Recycling list.
+With the help of the King County Green Schools program, students have learned to recycle paper, save water while washing their hands, compost food scraps, and use compost to grow and harvest vegetables and fruits.
 Even the pre-school students compost.
 Over the winter holidays, the students collected 1,865 pounds of holiday lights for reuse so that they wouldn’t go to the landfill.
 Additionally, they started a worm compost bin to manage some of the school’s food scraps.

-Joining the Best Workplaces for Waste Prevention and Recycling list this year is Renton Technical College.
-The school offers training, re-training and career paths for those who seek marketable job skills or to upgrade current skill sets.
-Support for recycling on campus is broad-based, from students to faculty and staff, and many individual departments seek out ways to recycle materials unique to their programs.
+Joining the Best Workplaces for Waste Prevention and Recycling list for the second time is Renton Technical College.
+The school offers training, re-training, and career paths for those who seek marketable job skills or to upgrade current skill sets.
+There is broad support for recycling on this campus, from students, faculty, and staff, to the individualized departments which, in many cases, seek methods to recycle materials unique to their programs.
 They recycle spent batteries on campus, and have a program to re-use old binders, office supplies, and other office materials.
-The Culinary Arts program leads the way by fostering awareness of sustainability issues impacting the culinary industry, including energy and water conservation, purchasing local products, recycling plastic, cardboard and aluminum, and eliminating waste in the kitchens.
+The Culinary Arts program fosters awareness of sustainability issues impacting the culinary industry, including energy and water conservation, purchasing local products, recycling plastic, cardboard, and aluminum, and eliminating waste in the kitchens.

 - Amec Foster Wheeler Environment and Infrastructure, Inc